jul0105/last-byte.github.io/_posts/2019-03-20-angr-introduction-part0.md

 The conventional approach would be to open up the `complex_function()` function and reverse engineer it, but it doesn't seem a good idea to be honest:

 ![symbolic2]({{site.baseurl}}/img/symbexec2.png)

+It could be done by hand but
+1. it would be boring
+2. what's the point in having a CPU if you don't use it?
+3. we are lazy
+4. we don't have much time
+5. angr